Findomain/Findomain/README.md

 `findomain -t example.com`

-2. Make a simple search of subdomains using all the APIs and print the info in the screen:
+2. Make a search of subdomains and print the info in the screen:

-`findomain -t example.com -a`
+`findomain -t example.com`

 3. Make a search of subdomains and export the data to a CSV file:

 `findomain -t example.com -o csv`

-4. Make a search of subdomains using all the APIs and export the data to a CSV file:

-`findomain -t example.com -a -o csv`

-5. Make a search of subdomains and resolve the IP address of subdomains (if possible):
+4. Make a search of subdomains and resolve the IP address of subdomains (if possible):

 `findomain -t example.com -i`

-6. Make a search of subdomains with all the APIs and resolve the IP address of subdomains (if possible):

-`findomain -t example.com -i -a`

-7. Make a search of subdomains with all the APIs and resolve the IP address of subdomains (if possible), exporting the data to a CSV file:
+5. Make a search of subdomains and resolve the IP address of subdomains (if possible), exporting the data to a CSV file:

-`findomain -t example.com -i -a -o csv`
+`findomain -t example.com -i -o csv`

-8. Make a search of subdomains using a proxy (http://127.0.0.1:8080 in it case, the rest of aguments continue working in the same way, you just need to add the -p flag to the before commands):

-`findomain -t example.com -p http://127.0.0.1:8080`
+6. Search subdomains from a list of domains passed using a file (you need to put a domain in every line into the file):

+`findomain -f file_with_domains.txt`

 # TODO

-- [ ] Implement asyncronous requests.
 - [ ] Improve JSON output.
 - [ ] Add more APIs (It's longterm because I depend of new requests, at the moment I have not more APIs in the mind).